CocoaPress/docs/docs/Chocolate/FoodSafety.md

 ## Handling

-Chocolate Compound Cores should be handled with washed hands, and the silicone baking mat and plungers should regularly be washed and dried carefully.
+Cocoa Cores should be handled with washed hands, and the silicone baking mat and plungers should regularly be washed and dried carefully.
 Cartridges should be washed per the steps shown [here](../Printer/Cleaning.md).

 ## Contact Surfaces